kentonv/lanparty/README.md

 * Every machine would need to be updated before each party.
 With games regularly pushing multi-GB updates these days, this would take forever.
 * Guests could easily mess up a machine at a party, requiring me to wipe it and start over, taking even more time.

-But, I have solved this problems!
+But, I have solved these problems!

 * I only install updates once, and they become immediately available to all machines -- no need even to "clone" the disk image.
 * Any changes made by guests at a party are trivially wiped at the end of the party.